Five-Percent Nation: Hip hop

 Five Percenters in New York City were a visible presence at parties during hip hop's formative years of the 1970s.
-Scene pioneer DJ Kool Herc recalled that while there was a heavy gang presence in attendance, the Five Percenters were also there as a de facto peace-keeping element.
+Scene pioneer DJ Kool Herc recalled that while there was a heavy gang presence in attendance, the Five Percenters were there as a de facto peace-keeping element.

-Other examples of hip hop and R&B acts who are (or have been) associated with Five Percent teachings include Killah Priest, Digable Planets, J-Live, Nas, Erykah Badu, Queen Latifah, SZA, Planet Asia, and Guru.
+Other examples of hip hop and R&B acts who are, or have been, associated with Five Percent teachings include Killah Priest, Digable Planets, J-Live, Nas, Erykah Badu, Queen Latifah, Planet Asia, and Guru.